 Tip: Look for games with the “Actually Free” label on the Google Play Store.
 These games are certified non-IAP titles.

 Dubslider is a rhythm-based musical game.
 You might be familiar with the game mechanics if you have played Audiosurf.
 The intoxicating music combined with psychedelic visuals will certainly make you fall in love with this game.

-The game has several modes, but the common objective is to catch the rhythm orbs to score points and in doing so create some awesome dubstep.
+The game has several modes, but the common objective is to catch the rhythm orbs to score points and, in doing so, create some awesome dubstep.
 The game is not suitable for epilepsy patients.
-Dubslider can be downloaded without paying a dime but advertisements will be displayed on screen while playing the game.
+Dubslider can be downloaded without paying a dime, but advertisements will be displayed on the screen while playing the game.